tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-An attempt to populate dwc:eventDate from dwc:verbatimEventDate and from dwc:startDayOfYear and dwc:endDayOfYear should be made before this test is run.
+An attempt to populate dwc:eventDate from dwc:verbatimEventDate and from dwc:startDayOfYear and dwc:endDayOfYear should be made before this Test is run.
 If dwc:year and dwc:day are present and interpretable, but dwc:month is not supplied or is not interpretable, then just the year should be given as the proposed amendment.
-This test assumes that that dwc:year, dwc:month, dwc:day are in a Gregorian calendar, and that only those three pieces of information are needed to produce a dwc:eventDate (explicitly in ISO 8601-1 format, and thus using the Gregorian calendar).
-When running the test, the original precision, e.g. dwc:year=1980, dwc:month=1 should be retained, e.g. dwc:eventDate should become 1980-01, not 1980-01-01/1980-01-3.
+This Test assumes that that dwc:year, dwc:month, dwc:day are in a Gregorian calendar, and that only those three pieces of information are needed to produce a dwc:eventDate (explicitly in ISO 8601-1 format, and thus using the Gregorian calendar).
+When running the Test, the original precision, e.g. dwc:year=1980, dwc:month=1 should be retained, e.g. dwc:eventDate should become 1980-01, not 1980-01-01/1980-01-3.

 [🠱](#indexes-to-the-tests)
 ********************